SameeraWijesooriya/SameeraWijesooriya/README.md

 <br />

-🎓I am an engineer graduate student at the University of Moratuwa
+🎓I a fresh engineer graduate student at the University of Moratuwa, Currenty working as a trainee software engineer at IJSE.

-🔭 I’m seeking for a opportunity in the field of IT.<br>
+🔭 I’m seeking for a opportunity in the field of Software Engineering.<br>
-🌱 I’m currently learning Python.<br>
+🌱 I’m currently learning Java.<br>
 👯 I’m looking to collaborate with anyone on any project.<br>
 💬 Ask me about anything.<br>
 ⚡ Fun fact: I love writing and creating contents.<br>